|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe is for a layered shooter with the colors of the Mexican flag, perfect for Mexican gatherings like Cinco de Mayo and Mexican Independence Day.
+The Mexican flag shot is perfect for Mexican gatherings like Cinco de Mayo and Mexican Independence Day.
 While you enjoy these, you can impress your friends with your knowledge of the history and meaning of the Mexican flag.

 Gather the ingredients.